 Initially conceived as a regional preliminary contest to the annual national William Lowell Putnam Mathematics Competition, the VTRMC still serves that function at a number of participating schools.
 Contest results are made available in time to modify your Putnam team composition, if desired.

 Currently, the contest is directed by Prof. Peter Linnell.
-The founding director was Prof. John Layman (now emeritus), who directed the contest from 1979 to 1991, and then Prof. Jong Kim took over from 1992 to 1999.
+The founding director was Prof. John Layman (now emeritus, and unfortunately now deceased), who directed the contest from 1979 to 1991, and then Prof. Jong Kim took over from 1992 to 1999.

 Sometimes announcements will be made in the Sci.Math newsgroup

 The contact person for the VTRMC is Prof. Peter Linnell.

 LATE BREAKING NEWS Last updated

 Tue Nov 14 23:27:04 EST 2017

 The results for the 39th VTRMC have now been posted.
 Local supervisors should have received the results of their students.